clearlinux/clear-linux-documentation/source/ac-dpdk.rst

 Setting hugepages (platforms A and B)
 =====================================

-Clear Linux supports ``hugepages`` for the large memory pool allocation used for packet buffers.
+Clear Linux OS for Intel Architecture supports ``hugepages`` for the large memory pool allocation used for packet buffers.

 #.
 Set number of hugepages.